Code-Institute-Submissions/jimis-cafe-and-music/README.md

 ## Project Overview

-Jimi's is a website for a ficitious blues-themed cafe, record shop and live music venue.
+Jimi's is a website for a fictitious blues-themed cafe, record shop and live music venue.
 The website would be used to provide new/returning customers with essential information about the venue, such as contact information, opening times, etc., and pursuade potential customers to visit.

 ## UX

 ### Strategy

-**Business Objectives**
+#### Business Objectives
 - To increase sales and footfall at the venue.
 - To persuade potential visitors to visit and spend money.
 - To provide decided visitors with the key information requred for their visit.

-**User Stories**
+#### User Stories
 - As a user, I want the website to give me a feel for the venue and convince me to visit by eliciting an emotional response through powerful and compelling content.
 - As a user, I want to be able to easily find information I require for my visit, such as opening times, contact details, live music information and cafe menu items.

 ### Scope / Features

-**Current Features**
+#### Current Features
 - Core Jimi's branding (logo and tagline)
 - Expanded/collapsed navigation visible at all times
 - Emotionally compelling text and photo content to reinforce brand